Heinrich Oidtmann

 Heinrich Oidtmann (1838-1890) was a German doctor, stained glass artist, and writer.
 Oidtman is the namesake of Dr. H. Oidtmann GmbH, the oldest stained-glass workshop in Germany.

 Biography

 Heinrich Oidtmann started his career as a medical doctor in Linnich, Germany and later established a stained glass workshop.
 Oidtmann drew inspiration in setting up the workshop from his use of glass slides.
-His workshop would later grew into the Dr. H. Oidtmann GmbH by the efforts of his descendants.
+His workshop would later grow into the Dr. H. Oidtmann GmbH by the efforts of his descendants.